 - 1. Conference with student

 - 2. Conference with parents

 - 3. In-school suspension

 - 4. Detention

 - 5. Referral to counselor

 - 6. Behavioral contract

 - 7. Changing student's seat assignment or class assignment

-- 8. Requiring a student to make financial restitution for damaged property
+- Requiring a student to make financial restitution for damaged property 8.

-- 9. Requiring a student to clean or straighten items or facilities damaged by the student's behavior
+- Requiring a student to clean or straighten items or facilities damaged by the student's behavior 9.

 - 10. Restriction of privileges

 - 11. Involvement of local authorities

-- 12. Referring student to appropriate social agency
+- Referring student to appropriate social agency or to a delinquency prevention and diversion program 12. administrated by the office of Juvenile Affairs

 - 13. Suspension

+- Performing Campus-site services for the school district 14.

-- 14. Other appropriate disciplinary action as required and as indicated by the circumstances which may include, but is not limited to, removal from eligibility to participate or attend extracurricular activities as well as removal from the privilege of attending or participating in the graduation ceremony, school dances, prom, prom activities, and/or class trips.
+- 15. Other appropriate disciplinary action as required and as indicated by the circumstances which may include, but is not limited to, removal from eligibility to participate or attend extracurricular activities as well as removal from the privilege of attending or participating in the graduation ceremony, school dances, prom, prom activities, and/or class trips.